hpcleuven/VscDocumentation/source/jobs/job_submission.rst

 Requesting memory
 -----------------

-Slurm jobs can also request an amount of RAM space (resident memory).
-In case of the UAntwerp clusters, swapping for jobs is disabled since the nodes don't have drives suitable for the load caused by swapping and since swapping is extremely detrimental to the performance of the cluster.
-Therefore, swap space cannot be requested.

-Slurm has various ways to request memory.
-Unfortunately, there is currently no way to request memory per task.
-The preferred method for requesting memory in Slurm on the UAntwerp clusters is to specify the amount of memory per CPU (per core on the UAntwerp clusters):
-``--mem-per-cpu=<amount><unit>`` (e.g., ``--mem-per-cpu=1g``).
-The amount is an
-integer, ``<unit>`` can be either ``k`` for kilobytes, ``m`` for megabyte or ``g`` for gigabyte.
+Jobs can also request an amount of RAM space (resident memory).
+This is commonly done by specifying an amount of memory per core with ``--mem-per-cpu=<amount><unit>`` (e.g., ``--mem-per-cpu=1g``).
+The amount is an integer, ``<unit>`` can be either ``k`` for kilobytes, ``m`` for megabyte or ``g`` for gigabyte.
+Note that it is not possible in Slurm to specify an amount of memory per task (only per core, per node or per gpu).

-The job will be rejected if the final amount of memory requested cannot be satisfied.
-This could happen if ``--mem-per-cpu`` times the number of CPUs on a node is greater than the memory on that node that is available for job allocations.
-Note that on the UAntwerp clusters, the memory available for job allocations is somewhat less than the total memory installed on a node (to keep some amount of memory for the OS and file system buffers).
+A job will be rejected if the final amount of memory requested cannot be satisfied.
+This can happen if ``--mem-per-cpu`` times the number of cores per node is greater than the total memory on that node that is available for job allocations.
+Note that this total amount of allocatable memory is usually slightly less than the node's total physical memory to leave sufficient RAM for the OS and for file system buffers.

-If not set, a default value will be used, equal to the total memory available for job allocations of that node divided by the number of CPUs.
+If ``--mem-per-cpu`` is not set, a default value will be used, which is usually equal to the total memory available for job allocations of that node divided by the number of cores.

-The amount of available memory per CPU is available via the variable ``SLURM_MEM_PER_CPU`` as an integer with megabytes as unit in the environment of the running job.
+The amount of available memory per core is available via the variable ``SLURM_MEM_PER_CPU`` as an integer with megabytes as unit in the environment of the running job.